Nay_ho_tze's Medicine Musings

 instead, that night, that april second so very long ago,

-for in that very moment on that very night, eternity reached right through that sky gash
+for in that very moment on that very night,

-and stole my heart's light when a small private aircraft slammed into an icy April Atlantic.
+when a small private aircraft slammed into the icy April Atlantic,

-after all these years, april 2nd still remains one of those tougher days to get through
+april 2nd still remains one of those tougher days to get through

 MTGs hammer with paint splotch